 You are expected to commit to approximately 20 hours a week of your own study time in preparation for teaching sessions and preparing for and completing assessment.
 Canvas, UCB’s e-learning platform, gives you access to learning and support material 24 hours a day.

 Assessment will be carried out throughout and at the end of each module.
 A variety of assessment formats will be used, including practical exams, OSCEs (Observed Structured Clinical Examinations), written multiple choice questions and written assignments.

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

 A-level: Grade profile of BBC

 BTEC: Grade profile of DMM, which can be achieved from either an Extended Diploma or a combination of smaller BTEC qualifications

 Tariff: Other Level 3 qualifications are accepted at UCB for entrance – a minimum of 112 UCAS Tariff points will be required

 Access to Higher Education Diploma: 112 UCAS Tariff points including a minimum of 30 Level 3 credits at Distinction

-- GCSE/IGCSE English language and maths grades 9-4/A*-C
+- GCSE/IGCSE English language and maths grades 9-4/A*-C or equivalent

 Students must also complete an Enhanced Disclosure and Barring Service (DBS) check as well as a satisfactory occupational health check.
 UCB will coordinate and fund the completion of the DBS check.